murphygroup/cellorganizer-documentation_old/source/chapters/tcell.rst

 Synthesis
 ~~~~~~~~~

-The included, demo3Dtcell_synth, illustrates synthesis from a T cell model.
-The demo takes in two models, one model contains both cell and nuclear shape models, and the other contains a t cell protein shape model.
+The synthesis demo included, demo3Dtcell_synth, sythesizes from a T cell model.
+The demo takes in two models, one model containing the cell and nuclear shape models, and the other containing a T cell protein shape model.

 Annotation file
 ~~~~~~~~~~~~~~~